State invites tenders for CCTV project, again

-This is the fourth time the home department has invited tenders for the Rs 1,200-crore project to create a network of 6,000 CCTV cameras across the city
+This is the fourth time the home department has invited tenders for the Rs 1,200-crore project to create a network of 6,000 CCTV cameras across Mumbai

 The Maharashtra government on Saturday invited tenders for its ambitious project to put in place a CCTV surveillance project for Mumbai.
 The tender notice invited applicants to participate in a competitive bidding process to ‘design, implement, and operate for five years a state-of-the-art IP-based CCTV surveillance system for Mumbai city’.
 The last date for submission is August 8.

 The project has been delayed ever since the panel probing the 26/11 terror attacks suggested installing 6,000 cameras across the city.
 Representational Pic only

 As per the latest tender document, the state government has made it mandatory for the interested firms to have a registration in India, while both consortium partners will have to show a substantial financial backing ranging between

 Rs 300 to Rs 1,000 crore.
 The two consortium partners have been also been jointly made responsible for any eventuality or losses to government.
 During a previous bid, one of the consortium partners had backed out following submission of forged financial instruments by second partner.
 The bid eventually fell through, while the government blacklisted the consortium.
 The home department has also asked potential bidders to show a minimum positive net worth of Rs 100 crore.